6 min read

 ollama run llama3.2:3b

-That is the entire on-ramp.
+That's the whole on-ramp.
 The model file is about 2GB.
 It downloads once.
 From the second prompt forward, every call is local.
 No login, no API key, no quota.

 Five minutes after starting, I have a working AI assistant that will outlive the next three rounds of OpenAI pricing changes.